hongshuochen/2021Fall-EE538-HW2/README.md

 bazel test tests:q1_student_test
 ```

-## Question 2 (10 Points.
+## Question 2 (5 Points.
 Easy)

 How would you find the size of a non-dynamic array?
 (We are asking about an array, not a vector).
 Provide the example and outputs of your run for:

-- An array of integers
+- An array of double
 - An array of chars
-- An array of floats
+- An array of boolean

 Answer: